kapouer/upcache/README-scope.md

 - how the application authorizes the current request
 - how the proxy builds a key for a given request

-Multiple permissions can be given as arguments, in which case the bearer must match at least one of them to get access.
+Multiple restrictions can be given as arguments, in which case the bearer must match at least one of them to get access.

-A restriction can be made mandatory by prefixing it with a `&`.
+A restriction can be made mandatory by prefixing it with a `&`; this is only useful when multiple restrictions are given since at least one of them must be matched.

 A restriction can contain a wildcard `*` which match zero or more chars.
 In this case, all scopes matching the restriction will be used to build the resource cache key.
+This is useful when multiple users see different versions of the same url.

 A restriction can contain a parameter replacement `:name` which will be replaced if any parameter with that name is defined in `req.params`.